 - name.
 This is the parameter identifier.
 Names cannot contain spaces; - description.
-Short definition or meaning for the parameter;
+Short definition or meaning for the parameter; - type.

-- type.
 The data type of the parameter.
 Possible values are system-independent type of values, only intended for formatting validations.
-The data types supported by configuration files are the following: - STRING.
+The data types supported by configuration files are the following:

+Simple types

+- STRING.
 A string of alphanumeric characters with a size not greater than 255. - INTEGER.
-Integer number (no decimal part) between -2 and 2-1 - FLOAT(legacy note);.
-Decimal number between $5.0 \times 10^{-324}$ and $1.7 \times 10^{308}$ (positive or negative) - BOOLEAN.
-TRUE or FALSE. - FILE.
+Integer number (no decimal part) between -231 and 231-1 - FLOAT(legacy note);3.
+Decimal number as per IEEE 754 between 5.0 × 10^{-324} and 1.7×10^{308} (positive or negative) - BOOLEAN.
+TRUE or FALSE. - TIME A string according to CCSDS ASCII time format with millisecond or microsecond precision e.g. 2020-11-21T13:45:12.123 or 2020-11-21T13:45:12.123456 - FILE.
 Absolute (or session folder -relative) pathname of a file in the file system. - FOLDER.
-Absolute (or session folder -relative) pathname of a folder in the file system. - ARRAY.
+Absolute (or session folder -relative) pathname of a folder in the file system.

+Structured types

+- ARRAY.
 A generic array of elements (up to 3 dimensions), where each dimension may have distinct sizes. - MATRIX.
-A dedicated case of ARRAY of ARRAYs, with predefined dimensions where the contained arrays must all use the same dimensions. - elementType.
-Data type of the elements composing a complex type (ARRAY or MATRIX).
-The data types supported by configuration files are the following: - STRING.
-A string of alphanumeric characters with a size not greater than 255. - INTEGER.
-Integer number (no decimal part) between -2 and 2-1 - FLOAT(legacy note);.
-Decimal number between $5.0 \times 10^{-324}$ and $1.7 \times 10^{308}$ (positive or negative) - BOOLEAN.
-TRUE or FALSE. - FILE.
-Absolute (or session folder -relative) pathname of a file in the file system. - value.
-(UNSUPPORTED) This is the numerical, string or file location value of the parameter (legacy note); - units.
+A special case of ARRAY of two dimensions in which all rows (sub-elements) have the same size4.

+elementType

+- used in complex types to specify the type of the actual data.
+Its value can be any of the simple types described above.
+Note that heterogeneous arrays (with data elements having different elementType values, like a row of INTEGERs and a row of STRINGs) are not supported - value.
+(UNSUPPORTED) This is the numerical, string or file location value of the parameter (legacy note);5 - units.
 Physical units of measurements if applicable.
 This attribute is optional; - min.
 Numerical minimum value for the parameter.
-Only applicable for FLOAT and INTEGER types.
-The out-of-range consistency checking is made by the framework. - max.
+Only applicable for FLOAT and INTEGER types. - max.
 Numerical maximum value for the parameter.
-Only applicable for FLOAT and INTEGER types.
-The out-of-range consistency checking is made by the framework. - dims.
+Only applicable for FLOAT and INTEGER types. - dims.
 Size of the dimensions.
 For example "1 3" is a vector of three elements and "3 3" is a square matrix of 3x3 elements.
 The first number refers to columns and the second one to rows when describing a matrix.